Who did the Fulton County D.A. indict along with Trump? Meet the 18 co-defendants in the Georgia election case

 The indictment accuses him of pushing Georgia state lawmakers to appoint an alternate slate of presidential electors and making false claims about the vote-counting taking place at the State Farm Arena in Atlanta.

 Cheeley is also accused of making false statements to the Fulton County Special Purpose Grand Jury, which was convened by Willis in May 2022 to aid in her investigation.
 He declined to comment.
-Cheeley's bond is set for $50,000.
+Cheeley's bond is set for $50,000, and he turned himself in Aug.
+25.

 Michael Roman

 Roman was director of Election Day operations for Trump's 2020 campaign and is charged with seven counts.
-His bond is set for $50,000.
+He surrendered to authorities Aug.
+25 after his bond was set for $50,000.

 He allegedly received documents from Chesebro in December 2020 that were to be used by Trump electors in Georgia to cast fake Electoral College votes for the former president.
 The charges against Roman stem from the fake electors scheme.